stackbit-themes/personal-nextjs-theme/README.md

 # Personal Next.js Stackbit Starter

+### 👉 This repository is archived, for an updated version see the [examples repository](https://github.com/stackbit-themes/stackbit-examples/tree/main/auto-annotated-portfolio)

 ![Personal Next.js Stackbit Starter](https://assets.stackbit.com/docs/personal-nextjs-starter-thumb.png)

 This is a multi-page, production-ready project built with Next.js and Tailwind, equipped with visual editing capabilities using Stackbit.
 It uses markdown files as the content source.
 See below for [other Stackbit example projects](#other-stackbit-projects).